 AMPL is currently (10/08/20 -11:38 am UTC) trading at USD 0.763979 with a total and circulating supply of 668,314,534 AMPL and 284,332,332 AMPL respectively — according to data from CoinMarketCap.

-Given that changes in these values will determine the profitability or otherwise of your investment in AMPL, we are going to examine the various factors influencing the token’s price and supply.
+Given that changes in these values will determine the profitability or otherwise of your investment in AMPL, we will examine the factors influencing the token’s price and supply.

 What is Ampleforth Protocol (AMPL)?

-The project received funding to the tune of $3 million from investors which includes the likes of Brian Armstrong (CEO of Coinbase), Pantera Capital, a cryptocurrency investment fund; and True Ventures — a Silicon Valley-based venture capital firm.
+The project received $3 million from investors, including Brian Armstrong (CEO of Coinbase), Pantera Capital, a cryptocurrency investment fund, and True Ventures — a Silicon Valley-based venture capital firm.

-Ampleforth aims to solve the following major problem that’s prevalent in the cryptocurrency market and traditional economy:
+Ampleforth aims to solve the following major problems that are prevalent in the cryptocurrency market and traditional economy:

-- Tight correlations between bitcoin and alternative cryptocurrencies that make the market vulnerable to extreme volatilities which pose serious systemic risks for DeFi platforms where the cryptocurrencies are used as collateral.
+- Tight correlations between bitcoin and alternative cryptocurrencies make the market vulnerable to extreme volatilities, posing serious systemic risks for DeFi platforms where cryptocurrencies are used as collateral.